code-craka/developer-portfolio-dashboard/README.md

 - 🗄️ PostgreSQL database with NeonDB
 - 🔄 Database migrations and health monitoring
 - 🛡️ Rate limiting and security features
+- 🔒 Route protection with middleware
+- 📡 Webhook integration for user management

 ## Tech Stack